-With the taste of the FIFA World Cup still lingering in everyone’s mouth, the feeling of “ubuntu” has remained a crucial part of South Africa and their culture.
+The feeling of “ubuntu” is a crucial part of South Africa and their culture.
 Ubuntu is Xhosa for community, but not just community.
 It is community more in the sense of “I am because we are.”
 I have experienced nothing but great ubuntu since coming to South Africa.

 Although South Africa has carried around the damaging stigma of being dangerous, I have to say that I have felt safer here than in my college town of Waco, Texas.
 I do not go to bed hearing gunshots, so South Africa has remained a safe place…but one that holds much potential for risks if you are an adrenaline junkie like myself.